nosilver4u/ewww-image-optimizer/readme.txt

 = 4.4.0 =
 * added: preserve animations in GIF images during resize operations
 * added: ExactDN will fill in srcset/sizes attributes for all images based on detected width for better mobile support
+* changed: Alt WebP still depends on jQuery, but jQuery can be loaded in async or defer mode
 * fixed: regression with ExactDN and max-width style attributes
 * fixed: WP esc_url mangles ExactDN urls
 * fixed: WebP images missing from S3 when using WP Offload S3